 A Random Walk Down Wall Street by Burton Malkiel

-These books have shaped my understanding of markets, risk, and the importance of patience.
-They’re worth revisiting whenever I feel lost in the noise of daily market movements.
+These books shaped my understanding of markets, risk and patience.
+I reread them whenever the noise of daily market movements confuses me.

 This removes the mystique without dumbing it down.
 The order of operations is the real lesson.